 Marketing analytics is the use of customer, competitor, and industry data to make smarter decisions for your marketing team.
 This brings with it a variety of benefits.
 According to the management consulting firm McKinsey & Company, “an integrated analytics approach can free up some 15 to 20 percent of marketing spending.”

-Our previous article “What is Marketing Analytics?” gave an overview of the field of marketing analytics as it’s applied in organizations today.
+Our other article “What is Marketing Analytics?” gave an overview of the field of marketing analytics as it’s applied in organizations today.
 However, we offered just a cursory look at how marketing analytics actually works.
+Also, look here if you are interested in the best marketing analytics tools.

 In this post, we’ll dive deeper into some of the best marketing analytics techniques.
 By the end, you’ll have a much better understanding of how to construct your marketing analytics workflow.